javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 What's worst -- usually developers do not think about such possibility at all.
 That makes such bugs hard to notice and even turn them into vulnerabilities, especially when JavaScript is used on server-side.

-Unexpected things also may happen when accessing `toString` property -- that's a function by default, and other built-in properties.
+Unexpected things also may happen when assigning to `toString` -- that's a function by default, and other built-in methods.

 How to evade the problem?